 Whether you think regifting is completely acceptable or not, we can almost guarantee that if you haven’t already done it before you’ve probably come pretty close.

-Maybe there was a birthday that snuck up on you, or you needed a Christmas present for a distant relative you hadn’t seen all year.
 And if you’re regifting something that you would never use but know the other person would love, is there really anything wrong with it?

 However, the crucial part of the entire scenario is that the other person must never know you are giving them something that is a regift.